 Jagjit is the Director of the National Institute for Economic and Social Research (NIESR).
 He is an international expert on financial markets and the design of monetary, fiscal and financial policies.
 He is Professor of Economics at the Universities of Kent, Cambridge & Gresham College, and previously St Andrews and Fellow at Clare College, Cambridge.

 He has worked at the Bank of England on monetary policy and as Chief Quantitative Economist at BNP Paribas.
 He has acted as an adviser to the House of Commons Treasury Committee; HM Treasury; the Bank for International Settlements and other central banks.

 Ed is the Director of Public Services and Communities within the Action Research Centre of the RSA.
 Before joining the RSA, Ed led IPPR North.
+He is chair of the Steering Group for the One Powerhouse Consortium, an independent initiative which seeks to rebalance the UK’s economy.
 He was Deputy Chair of the Northern Economic Futures Commission, which set out the first comprehensive industrial strategy for the northern economy in 2012, and also chaired the Northern Ports, Freight and Logistics Forum.

 Before joining IPPR in 2009, Ed was policy adviser to the Secretary of State for Communities and Local Government.
 He was previously the Director of Policy and Public Affairs at the Local Government Information Unit, and served as a commissioner on the Government’s Commission on Integration and Cohesion.

 Emma is the Chief Executive of the North West Business Leadership Team (NWBLT).
 The NWBLT brings together national and international business leaders with substantial commitments and interests in the North West of England, to exert its collective influence for the long-term good of the region, economically, environmentally, culturally and socially.